d3x0r/STFRPhysics/AI/Revised/displacement_dynamics_paper.md

 For many sources, the full field is obtained by combining retarded contributions according to the multi-source composition rule of the framework.
 In the weak and well-separated regime this may be approximated by a direct sum over retarded source terms.
 In the fuller displacement picture, however, the contributions are not strictly additive: local space may already be displaced by distant sources before the nearer source acts, so ordering remains relevant.
 One is not superposing independent forces in empty space, but composing deformations of a medium already modified by other sources.

-This causal picture explains why several previously separate weak-field effects can be treated within a common dynamical language.
-In the static case, the cumulative displacement \(\Sigma(r)\) governs clock-rate and propagation effects, while the local geometry \(D(r,d)\) governs spatial deformation.
+In the static case, the cumulative displacement \(\Sigma(r)\) governs clock-rate and propagation effects while the local geometry \(D(r,d)\) governs spatial deformation.
 Once the source is time-dependent, those same quantities become retarded fields.
-Mercury precession can then be read as a consequence of finite-speed response on an accelerated orbit; Shapiro delay remains the integrated clock-rate effect of the cumulative displacement along the signal path; and the rotating-source problem becomes a retarded field problem rather than a purely static geometric one.

-For that reason, the retarded map should be treated here as the conceptual heart of the dynamics paper.
-It states what gravity is at the displacement layer: not an instantaneous action, and not a force law internal to matter dynamics, but a propagation-limited modification of the transport stage sourced by the past state of matter.
+Mercury precession, Shapiro delay, and the rotating-source problem therefore enter the same causal framework.

-## 5. Two-Layer Coupled Structure and the Coordinate-Level Effective Geometry
+## 4. Two-Layer Coupled Structure and the Coordinate-Level Effective Geometry

-The retarded displacement map gives the physical rule: mass-sourced displacement propagates through the transport-supporting medium at speed \(c\), and the field at any point is determined by the retarded source configuration rather than by instantaneous source position.
-The present section develops two further steps.
-First, the retarded map is given an explicit integral form whose static limit recovers the established cumulative displacement.
-Second, the displacement is shown to define an effective coordinate-level geometry whose weak-field orbit structure reproduces the standard perihelion precession.
+The retarded displacement map gives the physical rule.
+The present section writes its explicit integral form, then derives the effective coordinate-level geometry whose weak-field orbit structure reproduces the standard perihelion precession.

-### 5.1 Two coupled layers
+### 4.1 Two coupled layers

 The dynamics of this framework are organized as two coupled layers rather than a single master equation.